 |Applicants Who Submit ACTs||79%|

-Centre College offers early decision and also offers early action.
-Early decision is binding, meaning you must attend if you are admitted, while early action allows you to apply early without committing.
+Centre offers early decision and also offers early action.
+Early decision is binding, which means you must attend if you are admitted, while early action allows you to apply early without committing.

-The Early Action deadline is December 1, which is coming up fast!
+The Early Action deadline is December 1.
 Centre will release EA admissions decisions no later than January 15.

 The early decision acceptance rate at Centre is 88%, compared to an overall acceptance rate of 76%.
 In 2021, Centre admitted 64 of the 73 students who applied early decision.

-Centre is a very difficult school to get into.
+It is very difficult to get into Centre.
 Centre evaluates applicants carefully based on multiple criteria to decide who to admit, and who to deny or waitlist.

 Schools that are very difficult to get into, like Centre, accept fewer than 60% of all applicants.
 At least 50% of all admitted students have GPAs in the top 10% of their high school class and scored over 1230 on the SAT and over 26 on the ACT.